 There are four different types of HRA plans available.
 The type that you are offered depends on your employer and which type they choose to offer.
 Employees won’t have any say in regards to which type they are part of, but it’s good to know the difference.

 - Qualified small employer HRA.
 This is currently the most popular type of plan.
 It is designed for small businesses with fewer than 50 employees.
 This type of plan allows employers to give different allowance amounts to employees based on family size.
 Amounts can roll over from month to month as well as year to year.
-The plan will be automatically offered to full-time employees, and a company can choose to offer it to part-time employees if they wish.
+The plan will be automatically offered to full-time employees, and a can choose to offer it to part-time employees if they wish.
 A business cannot offer a QSEHRA at the same time as a group policy.

 - The group coverage HRA.
 This is available to businesses that also offer a group health insurance policy.
 They can offer a monthly allowance that covers things not eligible under the group policy.
 Businesses of all sizes can offer group coverage HRA.